Skip to content

 n: the number of nodes of the graph

-m: the number of random edges to be generated
+m: the number of random directed or undirected edges to be generated

 mapping: optional given mapping of n nodes to node IDs.
 If this is not given a mapping is created